Baraka Bible Presbyterian Church

 Baraka Bible Presbyterian Church is a reformed and fundamental Bible Presbyterian church located in Bethlehem and Shepherd's Field.
-The first and only Bible Presbyterian Church in Israel, it is often attended by Pilgrims who visit the Holy Land.
+The first and only Bible Presbyterian Church in historic Palestine, it is often attended by Pilgrims who visit the Holy Land.
 The sale of its original compound, Beit El Baraka, has been the subject of an international fraud case.
 The pastor is the Rev George Awad.

 History

-Baraka Bible Presbyterian Church was established in 1946 by Dr Thomas Alexander Lambi (1885–1954) of the Independent Board for Presbyterian Foreign Missions of the United States.
+Baraka Bible Presbyterian Church was established in 1946 by Dr Thomas Alexander Lambie (1885–1954) of the Independent Board for Presbyterian Foreign Missions of the United States.
 He and his wife established a sanatorium with 90 beds in Aroub, about 13 km south of Bethlehem.
 At the same time they built a church in the town and a church in Bethlehem.
 The church adheres to the Westminster Confession and the Apostles Creed.

 In 1954, the first service in the new building was conducted by Tabra Khalil, one of the local Arab elders.
-Recently, land was purchased for building a church center in Shepherd's Field Town.
+Land was purchased for building a church center in Shepherd's Field Town.

 In 1985, the church's pastor the Rev George Habeeb Awad was ordained by the Bible-Presbyterian Church of Singapore.